 Plan of Attack & Personal Goal

 So I’m all geared up.
 I’m informed and ready to travel to Tallinn to start work.
-As I live outside the city I book myself into a Hostel dedicated to Digital Nomads and Entrepreneurs – “Tribe Theory” in Tallinn.
+As I live outside the city I book myself into a Hostel dedicated to Digital Nomads and Entrepreneurs – “Draper Startup House for Entrepreneurs” in Tallinn.

 To offset my “expense”, I do 2 clever little things.
 Firstly I book via Hostelz which obtains the cheapest price across all Hostel websites.
 Secondly, because this Hostel hadn’t yet been reviewed on Hostelz I’m eligible to receive a payment for writing their first review.
 So just obtained the cheapest price possible and then I’ll get paid for my review.
 Nice!

 Finally – to get started.
 I’ve set myself a personal goal.
 Earn 200€ over 2 days in Tallinn.
 Gross.